RetherSzu/RetherSzu.github.io/_posts/2023-12-16-htb-codify.md

 Session completed.
 ```

 Using these credentials, we can try to establish an ssh connection.
-And get the use flag
+And get the user flag

 ```bash
 ┌──(rether㉿rether)